All comics published through CEX Publishing are 100% creator-owned.

 "...a low key police procedural that's more invested in the day to day lives of its Animal Control Officers than the cool monsters.
 It's a near perfect first issue that makes me want to read more."
 Steve Bennett (Review from his column “Confessions of a Comic Book Guy”)

-- Promotion – Comics Experience will help promote your project through marketing efforts made by our staff and in conjunction with our publishing partners.
+- Promotion – Comics Experience will help promote your project through marketing efforts made by our CE and CEX Publishing staff.

-- Costs – With a print deal, our publishing partner and/or Comics Experience will front the costs for advertising, printing, shipping, and other fees.
+- Costs – With a print deal, CEX or another publishing partner and/or Comics Experience will front the costs for advertising, printing, shipping, and other fees.
 These costs will be recouped from projects’ sales profits before royalties are distributed.

 Join the Comics Experience community and get started creating your next project!